wantedly/ios_night/README.md

 # iOS Night 🌙
-iOS Lunch is the meeting where we are talking about iOS development related stuff.
+iOS Night is the meeting where we are talking about iOS development related stuff.

 We have the following policy.